Keeping Children Safe in Education (KCSIE)

 As part of their Ofsted training around online safety there is an expectation that inspectors will talk to students about their online behaviour and, most importantly, what messages they have been given in school and across the curriculum, about safe use of the internet and social media.

 Schools should expect to be questioned about their promotion of British values and how extremism and radicalisation are challenged.
 If this is an issue within a school there are likely to be questions about how positive links to the local community are being made.
 It is likely that all schools will be questioned about the effectiveness of their online safety policies and how the school regulates access to extremist and sexually explicit material.
 It will be important for schools to be able to demonstrate that there is a whole school response to the promotion of safe use of technology and the internet.
 They will be interested to see how this is woven into the curriculum and how individual teachers approach the issue.

-Safeguarding should feature both in the Leadership and Management inspection judgements as well as in judgements related to Teaching and Learning, Personal Development, Behaviour and Welfare.
+Safeguarding should feature both in the Leadership and Management inspection judgement as well as in judgments related to Teaching and Learning, Personal Development, Behavior and Welfare.
 Schools will be expected to show how the safe use of technology is addressed across the curriculum, not just in specific subjects such as computing and Personal, Social, Health and Economic (PSHE) education.

 If schools have confidence in what they do in terms of effective safeguarding practice, which is set out in the next section, then they should have confidence about facing the inspection process.

 Effective online Safeguarding Practice - checklist for school improvement